 Overview of Microsoft Graph

-Powering the Microsoft 365 platform
+Data and services powering the Microsoft 365 platform

 In the Microsoft 365 platform, three main components facilitate the access and flow of data: